d12frosted/elpa-mirror/stable-melpa/time-block-readme.txt

 It is also possible to ignore time blocking on holidays.
 This is globally set using the `time-block-skip-on-holidays-p' variable.
 This defaults to nil, which does not ignore blocking on holidays.
-If set to t, time blocking will be ignored on holidays.
+If set to t, time blocking will be ignored on any holiday.
+It may also be set to a regular expression or a list.
+Holidays which match either representation will cause time blocking to be ignored.

 ;; Defining Time Blocked Commands